 Guest post by Christine Wiese, LMBT

 What if you don’t have anyone that you’ve been fortunate to develop that lasting student-teacher relationship with?
-Maybe you started learning the practice from the David Swenson book or you’ve been learning from Richard Freeman’s DVD’s.
-Maybe you practiced briefly with a teacher and then you moved across the country.
+Maybe you started learning the practice from the David Swenson book or you’ve been learning from Richard Freeman’s DVDs.
+Perhaps you practiced briefly with a teacher and then you moved across the country.
 Maybe you practiced for some time with a teacher and they moved.
 Now what?

 - Do you just keep practicing what you’re practicing now forever?

 - How do you keep the motivation up for practice?

 - Who do you ask when you have questions about practice?